microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 ### Setting Configuration

 Minimum configuration has to be set before calling Collector.Collect().
-The main configuration is the type of data to collect with configuration option 'GatherType'.
-Configuration can be set by command line arguments, configuration file, or by using ConfigurationOptions class before calling Collector.Collect().
+The main configuration is the type of data to collect with configuration option 'GatherType' and time.
+Configuration can be set by commandline arguments, configuration file, or by setting ConfigurationOptions class properties before calling Collector.Collect().
 See [configuration](./configuration.md).

-ConfigurationOptions constructor can be used to pass commandline 'args'.
+ConfigurationOptions constructor can be used to pass commandline 'args' and option to validate.
 Default option file 'collectsfdata.options.json' and 'args' if any will be added to a static base DefaultConfiguration.
-Use GetDefaultConfiguration() and SetDefaultConfiguration() if modification is needed.
+Use GetDefaultConfiguration() and SetDefaultConfiguration() if modification of default configuration is needed.

+Configuraiton validation can be performed in ConfigurationOptions constructor, or after additional configurations by using Validate().
+Additionally, Collector.Collect() will perform validation of configuration if NeedsValidation is true.

-#### Example ConfigurationOptions default Constructor
+#### Example ConfigurationOptions default Constructor with no commandline arguments or validation

+Validation will not occur until config.Validate() is called or Collector.Collect()

 ```c#
 ConfigurationOptions config = new ConfigurationOptions();